 Jackie’s commitment to urban Louisville began in the 1980s when he bought and rehabbed four historic structures in what is now known as NULU.
 Upon moving back to Louisville he bought a 100 year old empty building in downtown Louisville and headquartered the bike shop there.
 He has bought empty historic buildings in Clifton and south of Old Louisville, putting them back in use, leasing them to artists and businesses.
 He is currently working on a plan to rehab four more historical buildings downtown, and developing plans to replace a surface parking lot with Louisville’s first car-free residential complex.
 He opposes the plans for the new suburban VA Hospital and opposed the violation of community standards by the Dixie and Broadway WalMart.

 The electrical needs of his home are supplied by solar panels.
-He is installing an 8.5 kW solar array on one of the 100 year old buildings soon to be rehabbed.
+He also installed an 8.5 kW solar array on one of the 100 year old buildings he owns.
 He gardens, keeps a few fruit trees and a dozen urban grape vines, has kept three beehives downtown, and has been car-free since 1999, flight-free since 1993 (again, decades ahead of others).

 Jackie ran for mayor on a platform of sustainability in 2010 and 2014.
 He has been a consistent critic of Louisville’s sustainability, land use, transportation and long range plans.
 He runs now as an independent candidate for mayor, on the same platform of sustainability.